 The candidate must accumulate a total of 15 Continuing Education Units (CEUs).
 This can be accomplished through various opportunities.

-- Successfully complete the Code of Ethics, Inventory 101, Residential Contents Inventory, and Business Contents Inventory courses (a total of 9 CEUs).
+- Successfully complete the four required courses (Code of Ethics, Inventory 101, Residential Contents Inventory, and Business Contents Inventory) to earn a total of 9 CEUs.

 - Successfully complete the CIS Certification Exam.

-- Successfully complete additional NICA elective courses (CEUs are noted in each course description).
+- Successfully complete additional NICA elective courses – CEUs awarded are noted in each course description.

-- Certifications from related industries (insurance, organizing, appraisals, etc.).
+- Certifications from related industries (insurance, organizing, appraisals, etc.) – 2 for each certification.

 To exhibit experiential knowledge, the candidate must have completed a minimum of 2 inventories.